|Hassan Rouhani, Iranian President|

 “My strong preference is to resolve this issue peacefully, and we’ve extended the hand of diplomacy… Today, that diplomacy opened up a new path towards a world that is more secure,” Obama said.

 The substantial limitations placed on the programme “cut off Iran’s most likely paths to a bomb,” Obama said, adding despite legitimate skepticism over Iran’s intentions, it was important not to “rush towards conflict.”

-|Nouri al-Maliki, Iraqi prime minister
+|Nouri al-Maliki, Iraqi Prime Minister|

-Nouri al-Maliki was quick to praise the agreement.
+The prime minister of Iraq was quick to praise the agreement.

 “Iraq… expresses its full support for this step and its readiness to back it, so as to ensure the completion of the remaining phases and to promote a climate of dialogue and peaceful solutions.”

-|Laurent Fabius, French foreign minister
+|Laurent Fabius, French Foreign Minister|

 He said the deal only confirmed Iran’s right to civil nuclear power.